oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 provided by the transport protocol and does not specify any encryption mechanism.

-Implementers MUST ensure that the transport protocol provides confidentiality, if the privacy of End-User data or correlation attacks by the passive observers are a concern.
+Implementers MUST ensure that the transport protocol provides confidentiality if the privacy of End-User data or correlation attacks by passive observers are a concern.
 Implementers MAY define an envelope format (such as described in (#enveloping) or nesting the SD-JWT Combined Format as the plaintext payload of a JWE) to encrypt the SD-JWT and associated Disclosures when transmitted over an insecure channel.